 BASL

 RG attended the committee meeting.
 Mark Hudson is new President.
 Main subject of meeting was the launch of the new transplant subsection, which will take place formally at the Cambridge meeting in January.
 RG is on BASL committee, ? someone else for transplant committee.

+Update - BASL meeting in Newcastle, 15-17th September.
+There is a transplant symposium linked to this meeting, on Thurs 18th Sept, see 5b above.

 Research and clinical trials issues